J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/examples/runsheet/README.md

-# RunSheet Specification
+# Runsheet Specification

 ## Description

-1. The RunSheet is a csv file that contains the metadata required for processing bulkRNASeq datasets through GeneLab's processing workflow.
+1. The Runsheet is a csv file that contains the metadata required for processing bulkRNASeq datasets through GeneLab's processing workflow.

 ## Examples